-- Pt A B A normal track range for Low Visibility landings - Pt A C A test track down to Cat I specification - Pt A T A test track down to Cat II specification - Pt A E A test track down to Cat III specification - NOTE:
+- Pt A B A normal track range for Low Visibility landings.
+Preferred setting.

+- Pt A C

+- Pt A T

 If the threshold distance has been changed after a computation, the receiver track values can be changed to represent the default values by pressing the T-key (Track-toggle) three times.
 This will set the